gerin-puig/Project-RocketBoost/README.md

 # Project-RocketBoost
-Controlling a rocket in a maze.
+Controlling a rocket through a maze.

 # Objective
 Land on the green landing pad without hitting your rocket onto the walls.